On the origin of the bi-drifting subpulse phenomenon in pulsars: Conclusions

 \section{Conclusions}

 We were able to explain the drift properties of PSR \J\ starting from a physically justified model.
-We connected radio emission properties to the conditions in the inner acceleration region, and see this as a harbinger of hope for better understanding of pulsar plasma generation processes.
+We connected radio emission properties to the conditions in the IAR, and see this as a harbinger of hope for better understanding of pulsar plasma generation processes.
 Finally, it opens possibilities to explore in great detail those most intriguing pulsar regions -- their polar caps.

 \acknowledgments